appdevdesigns/wordpress-opsportal-plugin/readme.md

 * php v5.3.0+ or v7.0.x
 * WordPress v4.0 or above
 * php CURL Extension
-* A running instance of Ops Portal
+* A running instance of Ops Portal on the same domain where WordPress is running.

 ### Setup this project on localhost
 * **Install [WordPress](https://roots.io/bedrock/)**